Daboss7173/Daboss7173.github.io/README.md

 https://github.com/craftersshaft/

 This should also go without saying, but I am not associated with any of the people that have made forks of my repository.
-I do not recommend playing on them, as they all have a healthy mix of outdated versions, poor organization, duplicate versions, and multiple bugs.
+I do not recommend playing on them for a variety of reasons (mainly the ocd inducing level of duplicate versions and poor, inconsistant organization)

+So yeah.
+You can check them out if you want.
+I'm not gonna stop you or anything, but don't say I didn't warn you.

 ## How to play